 - Thyroid function: Selenium is required for its antioxidant function within the thyroid and for thyroid hormone metabolism 4.

-- DNA synthesis: Selenium may help prevent DNA damage and may be important for repair of DNA that is damaged 5.
+- DNA synthesis: Selenium may help prevent and repair DNA damage 5.

 Selenium gets incorporated into proteins that primarily function as antioxidants.
 Antioxidants keep cells in the body healthy and free from damage.
 Selenium is also thought to have anti-inflammatory effects and support proper immune function including antiviral protection 6.

-Since selenium is an essential mineral, adequate amounts must be consumed through diet (or supplemental sources if needed).
+Since selenium is an essential mineral, adequate amounts must be consumed through diet (or supplements if needed).
 Always speak to your doctor before starting new supplements; excessive intake of selenium is known to be harmful 1, 2, 6.

 Daily Intake Requirements of Selenium

-See the chart below for selenium content of some plant-based foods (based on Canadian data).
+See the chart below for selenium content of some plant-based foods.

 - Male infertility